 Provisions for a trip around Cowichan are important.
 If you are visiting Cowichan on a Saturday, stop in at the Duncan Farmers Market.
 Here, see, taste and experience the best that Cowichan has to offer with over 150 local vendors.
 From fresh produce farmers to artisanal producers, winemakers and craftspeople, the market is a favourite for locals and visitors alike.See More Artisan Producers 🠒

-Flanked by ocean on the east side, Cowichan has no shortage of on-the-water experiences.
-Launch kayaks in Ladysmith or Cowichan Bay, or set out on an expedition on a classic wooden schooner with Outer Shores Expeditions.
+Flanked by ocean on the eastern side, Cowichan has no shortage of on-the-water experiences.
+Launch kayaks in Ladysmith or Cowichan Bay, hop on a zodiac to learn more about marine wildlife, or set sail on an expedition on a classic wooden schooner with Outer Shores Expeditions.